 The Department offers numerous citizen classes services through its Community Services Unit (CSU).
 To find out which crime prevention officer serves your area, please visit the CSU page.

 The Police Department offers a free Firearm Safety Course to County residents.
 The course covers basic operation and safety related to firearms.
 Students will learn the function of various parts of the firearm, safe handling techniques, and how to safely store weapons in the home.
 Participants will receive a certificate of attendance, free gun lock and firearm’s safety material.

-Academy graduates are invited to become a member of the Volunteer in Police Services and to participate in the Citizens Forensic Academy.
+Academy graduates are invited to become a member of the Volunteers in Police Service and to participate in the Citizens Forensic Academy.

 RAD is a self-defense course for women.
 The training focuses on practical, simple techniques that can be readily applied by women when confronted by an attacker.
 Students receive instruction on such topics as risk reduction strategies, recognizing common indicators that may signal a potential attack, the pros and cons of defensive weaponry items and simple but effective self-defense techniques.
 RAD is currently being taught at over 400 college campuses nationwide.
 This free 12-hour course is typically broken down into 4 3-hour sessions over a 2-week period.